-Project stage % Mark allocation Project stage Stage 3 - Evaluating Minimum evidence requirements Providing an evaluation of the effectiveness of all parts of the investigation.
+Project stage Minimum evidence requirements % Mark allocation Stage 3 - Evaluating Providing an evaluation of the effectiveness of all parts of the investigation.
 The evaluation must include: 1 Assessment of the extent to which each of the original objectives of the investigation have been met.
 This should include reference to any modifications made during the course of the investigation and their importance and to any alternative courses of action considered but rejected.
 Throughout, the assessment should be supported with credible reasons.
-2 Commentary on aspects of the planning and developing stages which worked effectively and why, and/or aspects of the planning and developing stages.
+2 Commentary on aspects of the planning and developing stages which worked effectively and why, and/or aspects of the planning and developing stages which did not work as effectively as expected.
+Three separate aspects should be covered - the brief, the plan and the developing stage.
 3 Assessment of the reliability and validity of the primary and secondary sources of information.
 4 Assessment of the strengths and weaknesses of the report of the investigation.
 This should be supported by credible reasons and cover at least one strength and at least one weakness.
 5 Recommendations for future investigations.
-These must relate to the personal development of the learner (for example in terms of the further development of skills used in this investigation) and aspects of the process or product of the investigation (for example with respect to setting timescales, gathering information or possible future investigations).
+These must relate to the personal development of the learner (for example in terms of the further development of skills used in this investigation) and aspects of the process or product of the investigations.
 It should be clear from the recommendations that the learner has reflected on what happened and has drawn conclusions from this reflection.
 6 Assessment of new skills and knowledge gained during completion of the investigation.
-The evaluating section should consist of 1,000 to 1,500 words, or equivalent if presented verbally.
-Learners may present this evidence in a manner which they consider appropriate but it must be negotiated and agreed with their tutor.
+22%

-Project stage Minimum evidence requirements % Mark allocation Stage 3 - Evaluating (continued) The evidence may be supplemented by evidence provided orally by the learner in a discussion with their tutor.
+Minimum evidence requirements % Mark allocation The evidence may be supplemented by evidence provided orally by the learner in a discussion with their sutor.
 If this is done, a record of the main points of the discussion should be recorded.
-The evaluating stage is worth 22% of the marks.
-The learner must achieve all of the minimum evidence specified above in order to pass the evaluating stage.
+The evaluating stage is worth 22% of the marks. he evidence may be supplemented by evidence rovided orally by the learner in a discussion with their itor.
+If this is done, a record of the main points of the iscussion should be recorded. he evaluating stage is worth 22% of the marks.